 What is “Export Limiting?”

 The concept is simple.
 Energex will approve your solar connection, as long as you ensure no more than a set amount of power is sent back to the grid at any one time.
 Before these connection standard changes, if you wanted an inverter larger than 5kW, you needed to upgrade to 3 phase.
 This can be quite an expensive upgrade and could be comprised of trenching, traffic control, Energex fees, electrician fees, etc. In some circumstances, it just isn’t financially viable.
 You were better off installing a 5kW solar system, just having it cover what it could.
-So now, for high usage single phase households, there is an alternative option – keeping your connection as single phase, but installing up to a 10kW solar system with export limitation.
+So now, for high usage single-phase households, there is an alternative option – keeping your connection as single-phase, but installing up to a 10kW solar system with export limitation.
 The far more financially viable option.
-If you read into Mark’s previous blog that debunked Goldilocks solar and showed the benefits of going as big as possible, you may also be thinking 10kW inverter capacity should be the norm for single phase.
+If you read into Mark’s previous blog that debunked Goldilocks solar and showed the benefits of going as big as possible, you may also be thinking 10kW inverter capacity should be the norm for a single phase.
 However, because we’re required to export limit the site, we have to ensure the household benefits from it.

 How Does it Look?

 I always like a visual explanation, and I will find any excuse to post an image of a graph.
 Below is the solar production of a household limited to 5kW exportation, with a Fronius 8.2kW inverter and 10.2kW worth of panels.
 The green filled-in portion is what is being sent back to the grid, while the grey filled-in section is what’s being consumed by the household.
 In this export limited scenario, the green portion can never exceed 5kW.